 Every dam has a hazard potential rating that is based on the consequences of failure.
 A dam with a “high hazard” potential classification is not an indication that a current or proposed dam is, or is expected, to be in poor condition.
 While the proposed dam would be relatively small and would only impound a significant amount of water during major storm events, it would be designed based on the assumption that failure could result in the loss of human life.
 This classification results in a structural design and spillway capacity based on the most theoretically extreme conditions, a “probable maximum” event.
-This event is significantly beyond predicted 100-year or 500-year storm event.
+This event is significantly greater than the FEMA 100-year or 500-year storm events.
 Proceeding with proposed mitigation assumes that reducing the risk of loss of life and property damage during storms that can be anticipated to occur regularly outweighs the incremental difference in impact during an event with an extremely low probability of occurrence.

 The 2015 flood mitigation plan recommends implementing flood mitigation for South Boulder Creek in three phases.
 All three phases can be done separately with the highest priority phase the U.S. 36 detention.
 The second phase includes improvements downstream in the West Valley and the third phase includes detention storage in Flatirons Golf Course.
 These phases are not currently included in the city’s six-year capital improvements program due to funding constraints.
 Future phases would go through additional public process prior to design.